Contact

 One of the reasons why people choose to set up an offshore company is the tax advantage.
 Tax cuts are just one of the gains for BVI companies.

 The registered name of the BVI company must not be the same or similar to the name of the existing company.
-The name must end with Limited, Corporate, Incorporated, Societe Anonyme, or Sociedad Anonima, and use their respective abbreviations, such as Ltd., Corp., Inc. The company name cannot use words such as Assurance, Bank, Building Society, Chamber of Commerce, Chartered, Cooperative, Imperial, Insurance, Municipal, Royal, or Trust.
+The name must end with Limited, Corporate, Incorporated, Societe Anonyme, or Sociedad Anonima, and use their respective abbreviations, such as Ltd., Corp., Inc., and names that may suggest patronage from the Crown or the British Virgin Islands Government.
+The company name cannot use words such as Assurance, Bank, Building Society, Chamber of Commerce, Chartered, Cooperative, Imperial, Insurance, Municipal, Royal, or Trust.

 A British Virgin Islands company requires at least one shareholder and one director.
 They can all be the same person.
 Except for directors, the company does not need to appoint any operating personnel.